Juliana-11/Codigo-moda-amigo-secreto/Readme.md

     - npm run start

 4. Application functionality
-    1. Create a froup
+    1. Create a group (/group/create)
-    2. Register a user
+    2. Register a user(/register)
     3. view the created group and access its participants

-    In maintenance:
+        - (/group) show the groups
-    - Store your random draw which is already running
+        - in "ver más" access its participants